 Rick Doblin published a 34-year follow-up study reanalyzing recidivism data for 21 of Leary's experimental subjects.34 He found that Leary's use of recidivism base rates was flawed and that the actual expected recidivism rate for prisoners at 10 months postrelease was 34 percent, notably closer to the experimental group's recidivism rate.
 In addition, he noted that Leary counted all subjects re-entering the prison for any parole violation (even if they were subsequently convicted of a new crime) as parole violators, which meant that the percentage of subjects returning to prison for parole violations as opposed to new crimes was not significant.
-Leary's colleague Ralph Metzner, who was a graduate student at the time, acknowledged the errors and attributed them to a halo effect surrounding the research team's optimistic views of the potential impact of psilocybin on society.35
+Leary's colleague Ralph Metzner, who was a graduate student at the time, acknowledged the errors and attributed them to a halo effect surrounding the research team's optimistic views of the potential impact of psilocybin on society.35 psychopaths to reduce their risk of further criminal behavior.

-Around the same time as the Concord Prison Experiment, Dutch psychiatrist Arendsen Hein began to use LSD to aid criminal recidivists thought to be psychopaths to reduce their risk of further criminal behavior.
 He reported that, two years following treatment, 12 of his subjects were clinically improved and two were much improved.
-36,37 Data on the criminal recidivism of his subjects treated with LSD are unavailable.
+The criminal recidivism of his subjects treated with LSD are unavailable.
 A third attempt to research the effects of psychedelics on forensic subjects occurred at Atascadero State Hospital in California, where 10 treatment-resistant sexual offenders underwent LSD-assisted group psychotherapy sessions.
-Nine subjects were noted to develop improvements in empathy, insight, communication, and treatment engagement.38 Recidivism data on these subjects are not available.
+Nine subjects were noted to develop improvements in empathy, insight, communication, and treatment engagement.
+Recidivism data on these subjects are not available.